 Access to office applications and cloud storage.

-Lastly, many of our clients forward their mail from our server, to a Comcast, Gmail or other personal email account.
+Lastly, many of our clients forward their mail from our server to a Comcast, Gmail, or another personal email account.
 This is by far the least desired setup, as you’re introducing another layer to your email delivery, which can cause issues with delivery.
 If email is critical to your business, you should consider using a hosted email provider.
 We currently have over a dozen clients who utilize hosted email.
-Contact us today to review your email setup, and decide of hosted email is right for your business.
+Contact us today to review your email setup, and decide if hosted email is right for your business.